-After completing the revision process, the Department Head should send a pdf of the final self-study, including appendices to OPEIR, the Dean, the Provost and to the Dean of the Graduate School.
-Also, send the reviewer's rubric to the Dean and the Provost.
+After completing the revision process, the Department Head should send a pdf of the final self-study, including appendices to the Provost, the Dean, and OPEIR.
+Also, send the reviewer's rubric to the Provost and the Dean.
 SUBMIT THIS ELECTRONICALLY